A Classic Mexican Recipe

 - 1/2 teaspoon salt, or to taste

 Roast tomatoes, onion, garlic and chiles, using the method of your choice (see above), turning with tongs to darken all sides.

 Cut out stem ends of cooked tomatoes and cut into quarters.
 Remove stems and seeds from chiles; cut into quarters.
 To remove seeds, spear the chile with a fork, cut in half, and then use the tip of the knive to scrape out the seeds.
 Discard garlic skin.

-Blend chiles, tomatoes, onion and garlic in a food processor or blender until roughly pureed, but not completely smooth.
+Blend chiles (one at a time, tasting with each addition, to control heat level), tomatoes, onion and garlic in a food processor or blender until roughly pureed, but not completely smooth.
 Texture is good.

 Salt to taste and enjoy with tostada chips, spooned over eggs and meats, or with almost anything served on a plate or in a tortilla.
 Salsa is the ketchup of Mexico, but much more tasty, varied and appealing.